 The Nook’s solution is so elegant (and in hindsight, obvious), that it isn’t surprising to see the combo being utilized in at least two other devices (that I know of).
 I’ve got a real good feeling about the Nook.
 It’s snazzy, it has the backing of the right company, and shoppers will be seeing these in their favorite bookstores, making them trust the device as a complement to their usual reading, not some digital monster to fear over the internet.

-3 replies to “The Nook”
+3 responses to “The Nook”